 Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if you notice any of the following:

 - more frequent or more severe seizures (fits)

 - sudden onset of uncontrollable muscle spasms affecting the eyes, head, neck and body

 - fever, sore throat, swollen glands, mouth ulcers, unusual bleeding or bruising under the skin

 - tiredness, headache, shortness of breath when exercising, dizziness or pale skin

 - persistent nausea or vomiting, loss of appetite, generally feeling unwell, fever, itching, yellowing of the skin and/or eyes, dark coloured urine, light coloured bowel motions, pain in the abdomen

-- sudden signs of allergy such as rash, itching or hives, swelling of the face, lips, tongue or other parts of the body, shortness of breath, wheezing or difficulty breathing (anaphylactic reactions)
+- sudden signs of allergy such as rash, itching or hives, swelling of the face, lips, tongue, throat or other parts of the body, shortness of breath, wheezing or difficulty in swallowing or breathing (anaphylactic reactions)

 - severe skin rash, itching, hives, blisters or peeling skin, which may be accompanied by fever, chills, headache, swollen glands, stomach pain or aching joints and muscles.